 - Stress may increase muscle tension and jaw clenching.

-- Women aged 18 to 44 have increased risk.
+- Women 18-44 years of age have increased risk.

-- Patients with other chronic inflammatory disorders and painful musculoskeletal conditions have increased risk.
+- Patients with other chronic inflammatory arthritis have increased risk.

 - People with jaw trauma or poorly positioned teeth have increased risk.